Robertson Daniel: Calgary Stampeders

-On May 25, 2019, Daniel signed with the Calgary Stampeders to a two-year contract.
+On May 25, 2019, Daniel signed with the Calgary Stampeders of the Canadian Football League (CFL) to a two-year contract.
 He played in eight regular season games where he recorded 21 defensive tackles, six special teams tackles, and three interceptions.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 Toronto Argonauts

 As a pending free agent entering the 2021 CFL season, Daniel's playing rights were traded to the Toronto Argonauts on January 31, 2021.
 He re-signed with the Argonauts three days later.